-The "LED's Behavior" section of the various guidance documents describes separate indications for antitamper and user control self-test failures.
+The "LED's Behavior" section of [P] describes separate indications for anti-tamper and user control self-test failures.

 The evaluator shall cause a TOE self-test failure and verify that the TOE responds by disabling normal functions and provides proper indications to the user.